-- 1. Notify the parties of any appeal, including notice of the dismissal and the reasons for the dismissal.
-(34 CFR 106.45) allegations, if notice was not previously provided to the respondent - 2.
+- 1. Notify the parties of any allegation in the complaint in accordance with the appeal, including notice of the allegations, if notice was not previously provided to the respondent - 2.
 Implement appeal procedures equally for the parties - 3.
 Ensure that the decisionmaker for the appeal did not take part in an investigation of the allegations or dismissal of the complaint - 4.
 Ensure that the decisionmaker for the appeal has been trained consistent with the Title IX regulations - 5.
 Provide the parties a reasonable and equal opportunity to make a statement in support of, or challenging, the outcome - 6.
 Notify the parties of the result of the appeal and the rationale for the result

-If a complaint is dismissed-on the grounds that the alleged conduct, the Title IX Coordinator or designee shall offer supportive measures as described above in "Supportive Measures" to the complainant.
+If a complaint is dismissed, the Title IX Coordinator or designee shall offer supportive measures as described in the section "Appeals" below. above in "Supportive Measures" to the complainant.
 Additionally, the respondent shall be offered supportive measures if the complaint was dismissed because the complainant voluntarily withdrew any or all of the allegations in the complaint and the district determined that without the withdrawn allegations the conduct, even if proven, would not constitute sex discrimination, including sex-based harassment, under Title IX, or if the complaint was dismissed because the district determined, after taking reasonable efforts to clarify the allegations of the complaint, that the alleged conduct would not constitute sex discrimination, including sex-based harassment, even if proven.
-The Title IX Coordinator shall also take other appropriate prompt and effective steps to ensure that sex discrimination, including sex-based harassment, does not constitute sexual harassment as defined in 34 CFR 106.30continue or recur within the district's education program or activity.
+The Title IX Coordinator shall also take other appropriate prompt and effective steps to ensure that sex discrimination, including sex-based harassment, does not continue or recur within the district's education program or activity.
 (34 CFR 106.45)

-If a complaint is dismissed, the conduct may still be addressed pursuant to BP/ARBoard Policy/Administrative Regulation 1312.3 - Uniform Complaint Procedures as applicable.
+If a complaint is dismissed, the conduct may still be addressed pursuant to ARAdministrative Regulation 4030 - Nondiscrimination in Employment as applicable.